 - Generate the certificate.
-You will need to use Internet Explorer 11 (Windows) or Safari (Mac) to generate the certificate on your account.
+You will need to use Internet Explorer 11 (Windows) to generate the certificate on your account.

 - Complete the validation requirements.
 The requirements for validation depend on the type of certificate you have requested.

 - Collect the certificate.
 You will receive an email from the CA with instructions for collecting your certificate.
-You must use the same browser on the same computer that you used to generate the certificate.
+You must use the Internet Explorer browser on the same computer that you used to generate the certificate.

 - Download/export the certificate.
 After you successfully collect the certificate in your browser, you can download the PKCS12/PFX file from the browser’s certificate store.